afra103/basic-banking-system/README.md

 Basic Banking System

-A web application used to tranfer virtual money between multiple users and also record the transaction logs of dummy data.
+A web application used to transfer virtual money between multiple users and also record the transaction logs of dummy data.
 Website is responsive and mobile optimized.

 Flow :